Second cancers after retinoblastoma

 - Soft tissue sarcomas (cancers that develop in muscle, tendons and ligaments, and fatty tissue)

 - Breast cancer

-Because of the increased risk these children face, it's important that they're taught about other factors that might increase their risk of cancer as they get older.
-For example, sun exposure will increase the melanoma risk even further, and smoking will increase lung cancer risk, so avoiding these types of risk factors is very important.
+Because of the increased risk these children face, it’s important that they’re taught about other factors that might increase their risk of cancer as they get older.
+For example, sun exposure can increase the melanoma risk even further, and smoking increases lung cancer risk, so avoiding these types of risk factors is very important.
 It’s also important to know what types of cancer screening tests these children might need as they get older.
-Of course, these children are also at increased risk of other cancers as they get older, just like children who did not have retinoblastoma.
+Of course, these children are also at risk of other cancers as they get older, just like children who did not have retinoblastoma.